 Our referencing criteria is generally as follows for tenants renting a property from us:

-- EMPLOYED / SELF-EMPLOYED: You must earn at least 30 times the monthly rent each year.
-Adult tenants may combine their income to reach this figure if required, however, absolutely No BENEFITS (DSS, DHS, Universal Credit, etc.) may be included or claimed for.
+- EMPLOYED/SELF-EMPLOYED: You must earn at least 30 times the monthly rent each year.
+Adult tenants may combine their income to reach this figure if required, however, absolutely no benefits (DSS, DHS, Universal Credit, etc.) may be included within the calculation of income.
 Income from property rentals can only be taken into account if the income comes from 5 or more rented properties.
-For all income that is not paid as PAYE income, you will need to provide a completed tax return for the previous year showing the income level you are required to earn (this is usually in the form of a SA302 document from HMRC).
+For all income that is not paid as PAYE income, you will need to provide a completed tax return for the previous year showing the income level you are required to earn (this is usually in the form of a Tax Calculation document from HMRC).

-- No tenants/guarantors may have adverse credit history or convictions without prior agreement (in some circumstances, as long as you have declared any bad credit history or convictions, a special allowance may be possible).
+- No tenants/guarantors may have any adverse credit history, CCJs or convictions.
 For more information on credit checking and the "The Lettings Hub" referencing criteria (see below).

-- STUDENTS: International Students must pay 100% of the rent upfront for the whole tenancy (or per year if more than 1-year tenancy).
-UK Citizen Students must pay their rent each term (when student finance is paid) with a UK citizen guarantor who passes referencing fully.
+- STUDENTS: Students can either pay 100% of the rent upfront for the whole tenancy (or per year if more than 1-year tenancy) or may pay their rent monthly or each term (when student finance is paid) with a UK citizen guarantor who passes the referencing criteria.

-- No pets allowed (however, for some properties you are able to request special permission to keep a pet with you as part of the "Special Conditions" within your offer for the property.)
+- As standard, no pets allowed (however, for some properties you are able to request special permission to keep a pet with you as part of the "Special Conditions" within your offer for the property.)

 - No smoking inside the property.